rajeshuppala1449/CollBeet-Admin/Screenshots.md

 ---

 ### Daily Announcments
-Using this section, administrator can add daily announcments.
+Using this section, administrator can add daily announcments or use it creatively such as publishing daily new articles here.

 <img width="720" alt="Screenshot 2020-02-11 at 7 25 19 PM" src="https://user-images.githubusercontent.com/41849970/74242941-ce9fab80-4d04-11ea-8d01-638d8bff288d.png">

 ---

 ### College Locations
-Using this section, administrator can setup different locations addresses around college.
+Using this section, administrator can setup directions to different important locations around college.

 <img width="720" alt="Screenshot 2020-02-11 at 7 25 39 PM" src="https://user-images.githubusercontent.com/41849970/74242942-cf384200-4d04-11ea-9c13-a316dcd0deaf.png">
 <img width="720" alt="Screenshot 2020-02-11 at 7 25 43 PM" src="https://user-images.githubusercontent.com/41849970/75547945-11c28400-5a52-11ea-87f6-6a0e396d9041.png">